 — Ludwik Fleck

-Ludwik Fleck enrolled at Lviv University where he received his medical degree.
-He started working as Rudolf Weigl’s assistant and worked in the department of internal medicine at Lwów General Hospital.
+Ludwik Fleck was born in Lemberg (Lwów in Polish; Lvov in Russian; now L’viv, Ukraine) and grew up in the cultural autonomy of the Austrian province of Galicia.
+He enrolled at Lviv University where he received his medical degree.
+He started working as Rudolf Weigl‘s assistant and worked in the department of internal medicine at Lwów General Hospital.
 Later on, Fleck became director of the bacteriological laboratory at the local social security authority.
 Starting from 1935, Ludwik Fleck started working at the previously founded bacteriological laboratory.

 In 1942, Fleck and his family were deported to the Laokoon pharmaceutical factory to produce a typhus serum since he was known to the German occupiers.
 They were later sent to the Auschwitz concentration camp where Fleck was to diagnose syphilis, typhus and other illnesses using serological tests.
 In December 1943 and until the liberation of Poland in 1945, Fleck was detained at Buchenwald concentration camp.